FACRC-AgTrace/AATP/website/docs/about/Meetings.md

 ### Working Group Meetings

-AATP Working Group meetings are held every 4 weeks on Thursday, next meeting is **Thursday 9th of October**.
+AATP Working Group meetings are held every 4 weeks on Thursday, next meeting is **Thursday 4th of December**.

 * [ICS Calendar File](/meetings/AATP-Meetings.ics).
 Download and double click to add the meetings to your calendar.
 * [Join the meeting](https://meet.google.com/vap-wygd-jry).
 Click to join the meeting without a calendar entry.